BestTimesToVisit.com Logo

 Grand Taxis

-These are the workhorses of inter-city travel, typically white Mercedes sedans that operate on fixed routes between towns and cities.
-They are a fantastic way to cover longer distances quickly and affordably, especially if you're traveling with a small group.
+These are the workhorses of inter-city travel, typically shared Mercedes sedans that ply fixed routes between towns and cities.
+They're a great way to cover longer distances quickly and affordably, especially if you're not on a tight schedule.

 Petit Taxis